Alfresco/docs-alfresco/microsoft-azure/latest/install/index.md

 10. Start the server.

 > **Note:** Starting from version 1.2, the Azure Connector has the deleted content store disabled by default, since this feature is already present in Microsoft's Azure Storage services.
-For details on how to re-enable it, for more [Azure Connector deleted content store](azure-contentstore-delete.md).
+For details on how to re-enable it see [Azure Connector deleted content store](azure-contentstore-delete.md).